dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Homework 14 - RL (Model-based).md

 RL is very useful to synthesize optimal or robust policy in the unknown environment.
 Especially, some tasks involving multi-contact which suffers from difficulties and costliness of precise modeling can be solved with RL.
 In addition, RL is highly adaptable to changes in the environment that it can provide robust policy strong again perturbations

 ## Assumptions and limitations
 RL assumes that a given reward function accurately represents the successfulness of the desired tasks.
 If the tasks' reward function is hard to be defined, RL will not provide a viable solution.
-Moreover, RL assumes an explicit relationship of cause and effect (action and reward) which may
+Moreover, RL assumes an explicit relationship of cause and effect (action and reward) which may not be the case for actions with long-term consequence.